Susannah Birch is a certified birth doula, journalist, and owner of Trimester Talk, a leading pregnancy website.

 The Chances of Getting Pregnant Without Protection

 Many teenagers and adults make mistakes when it comes to rushing into a relationship or into bed with someone.
-Of course in the heat of the moment, it's entirely possible to forget about protection.
+Of course, in the heat of the moment, it's entirely possible to forget about protection.

 However, if you don't use birth control, it's very easy to fall pregnant or contract a disease or infection.
-The following information is written for anyone who has had unprotected intercourse and wants to know what the chances are of pregnancy.
+The following information is written for anyone who has had unprotected intercourse and wants to know what their chances are of pregnancy.

 - Can I get pregnant if the condom breaks?

 - What are the chances of getting pregnant after sex with a condom?

 - What is the most fertile time for a woman?

 - For every fertile woman who has unprotected sex, there is a 20% chance that she will get pregnant.
 What does this mean?
 For every 100 women who have unprotected sex for a month, 20 of them will get pregnant.